amitsharma77336/terraform/README.md

             It also creates a .tfstate.lock file which containe __________________________________________________________________
     Terraform does not care which file is is referring to as long as it has an extension "*.tf".

+# Day 3:

+Terraform is written in GO language and it supports HCL Hashi Corp Configuration Language.

+1. Loaded Files:
+    Terraform loads all .tf and .tf.json files in a directory and expects each file to define distinct set of configuration objects.
+2. Dependency Lock File:
+    It contains the information about the modules external and thr providers and the checksum of downloaded modules from the registry.
+It compares checksum with module on subsequent terraform init and it can also create or update the .terraform.locl.hcl file.
+    It is located in the same folder as configuration files and tagged as ".terraform.lock.hcl", THere is another folder created called ".terraform" which stores the cached plugins/providers for execution.

+###  Syntax:

+Two key Syntax Constructs:
+    1. Arguments:
+        An arguments define a value to a particular name: image_id = "abc123"
+        Here identifier before the equal sign is argument_name and expression after the equal sign is the argument's value.
+    2. Blocks:
+        A block has a type such as 'resource','provider','variable'.
+Each block defination(Inside documentation) defines how many labels block will assume after the block name.Their can be blocks nested inside blocks.
+        In the example below the resource block type has two labesl names 'aws_instance' and 'example'.
+        Also it has another block inside the block called 'network_interface'.
+The block body is delimited by { }.

+            resource "aws_instance" "example" {
+                ami = "abc123"

+                network_interface {
+                    # ...
+                }
+            }
+        ** If in above example network_interface is defined with an equal to sign then it is called a map.
+We can find this in documentation if we have to use block of map. **
+3. Identifiers:
+        Argumen names, block type names, and the names of most Terraform-specific constructs like resources, input variables, etc. are all identifiers.

+4. Comments:
+        Comments in terraform can be written using below syntax:
+            * '#' Represents a single line comment.
+                # This is a single line comment.
+            * '//' Represents a single line comment.
+                // This is again a single line comment.
+            * '/* */' Represents a multi liine comment.
+                /* This is line 1 of multiline comment.
+                This is line 2 of multiline comment. */
+    * Configuration files are UTF-8 encoded. *
+5. JSON Configuration Syntax, It is generally not used because it is cumbersome to use.
+        Example:
+            {
+            "resource": {
+                "aws_instance": {
+                    "example": {
+                        "instance_type": "t2.micro",
+                        "ami": "ami-abc123"
+                    }
+                }
+            }
+            }
+6. Resource Blocks:
+        A resource block declares a resource of  a given local name, The name is used to refer to this resource from elsewhere in the same terraform module, but has no significance outside that module's scope.

+7. Expressions:
+        A statement which evaluaes a statement and perform operations on it.
+        It is being executed at the backend
+8. User defined variables can have '-' in them and for better readability any variable defined by user can have a '-' and terraform arguments,blocks have '_' in their name, Thus it keeps the code clean.

+9.  *** Below commands are used in sequece to run and apply and destroy and format terraform ***
+        ```
+        #   terraform init
+        #   terraform validate
+        #   terraform fmt   // This will format the code automatically to keep it clean
+        #   terraform plan
+        #   terraform apply
+        #   terraform destroy
+        ```
+10. Variables:
+        Variables are defined in variables block and below is an example of variable declaration.
+        In terraform variable can be assigned values in 5 ways. variable "resource_group_name"{} - This is declaration of variable. name = var.resource_group_name - This is how we call the variable.
+        Types to call a variable:
+            *    Interactive mode
+            *    Using variable defaults
+            *    Using terraform commandline argument --var During Runtime value can be defined as --var "foo=bar" --var "foo2=bar"
+            *    Using terraform commandline argument --var-file" If the file is saved in same directory as name terraform.tfvars then we do not need to use --var-file to explictly call it.
+            *    Using environment variable TF_VAR_<variable_name>
+                    Using environment variable TF_VAR_variable_name, We need to append TF_VAR in the begining of the variable.
+        Default value of a variable:
+            variable "azure_group_name"{

+                default = "My-RG-1"

+            }
+11. Terraform Outputs:
+        Terraform returns output : Which is generally attribute values.
+            ```
+                output "resource_group_id"{
+                    value = azurerm_resource_group.terraform_name.id

+                }

+                output "vnet-id"{
+                    value = azure_virtual_network.name.id
+                }
+            ```